Welcome to the Shoshone County Mining and Smelting Museum

 Kathleen McCreary

-Virginia McDonald has left the Museum a generous bequest of money in memory of her father Dr, Robert Earl Staley whom was a beloved local doctor here in Kellogg for many years, Besides his medical duties he also served on the Bunker Hill board of directors for several years.
+Virginia McDonald has left the Museum a generous bequest of money in memory of her father Dr, Robert Earl Staley who was a beloved local doctor here in Kellogg for many years, Besides his medical duties he also served on the Bunker Hill board of directors for several years.

 Virginia grew up in Kellogg and has always found many connections

-Virginia McDonald has left the Museum a generous bequest of money in memory of her father Dr, Robert Earl Staley whom was a beloved local doctor here in Kellogg for many years, Besides his medical duties he also served on the Bunker Hill board of directors for several years.
+Virginia McDonald has left the Museum a generous bequest of money in memory of her father Dr, Robert Earl Staley who was a beloved local doctor here in Kellogg for many years, Besides his medical duties he also served on the Bunker Hill board of directors for several years.

 Virginia grew up in Kellogg and has always found many connections to the area.
 She graduated from Kellogg High School in 1953 and the University of Idaho in 1957.
 She passed on October 11, 2024 at age 89 in Hayden, Idaho.